tebeka/selenium/README.md

 ## Hacking

 Patches are encouraged through GitHub pull requests.
+Please ensure that:

-Please ensure that a test is added for anything more than a trivial change and that the existing tests pass.
+1. A test is added for anything more than a trivial change and that the existing tests pass.
+See below for instructions on setting up your test environment.
+2. Please ensure that gofmt has been run on the changed files before committing.
+Install a pre-commit hook with the following command:

+     $ ln -s ../../misc/git/pre-commit .git/hooks/pre-commit

 See [the issue tracker][issues] for features that need implementing.